 Pain and Healing Time

-Hannah Ruhga, a piercer at Moth Art & Tattoo Collective, says it’s roughly a four-to-seven on the pain scale, depending on your tolerance.
-Any piercing is going to hurt, though, considering it’s just passing a needle through the skin.
-To help alleviate some of the pain, you should consider your own pain threshold and the experience and skill of your piercer.
+Ruhga says it's roughly a four to seven on the pain scale, depending on your tolerance.
+Any piercing is going to hurt, though, considering it's just passing a needle through the skin.
+To help alleviate some of the pain, you should consider your pain threshold and the experience and skill of your piercer.

-Aftercare for a helix piercing is as simple as washing it twice a day with saline solution (or antibacterial soap, says Earnest).
+Aftercare for a helix piercing is as simple as washing it twice a day with saline solution (or antimicrobial soap, says Dr. Earnest).
 The hardest part of the process isn’t the washing, though; it’s making sure to do everything in your power to avoid irritating your piercing.
 Limit any friction by avoiding accessories that could snag on it, like beanies or headphones.
-Claudia Valentini, a Barcelona-based piercer, also suggests laying on the opposite side from the ear that you pierced if you’re a side-sleeper, as sleeping on a fresh piercing can cause a bad result.
+Valentini also suggests laying on the opposite side from the ear that you pierced if you’re a side sleeper, as sleeping on a fresh piercing can cause a negative reaction.

 Side Effects of Piercing

-“Infection and scarring are the two biggest risks if you don't properly care for the piercing,” says Joshua Zeichner, Director of Cosmetic and Clinical Research in dermatology and an associate professor of dermatology at Mount Sinai Hospital.
+"Infection and scarring are the two biggest risks if you don't properly care for the piercing," Dr. Zeichner says.

 How to Change Out a Helix Piercing